samiaparvin/demoqa-playwright-tests/README.md

 ```
 This downloads the browser binaries (Chromium, Firefox, WebKit) used by Playwright.

+OR

-Playwright can also be installed from VS code editor Extension.
+**Playwright can also be installed from VS code editor Extension.**
+Go to Extension option from left menu of VS code -> search for 'playwright' and -> Install the one published by Microsoft.
+Then to install the playwright browser got to top meny view option -> command palette -> search 'playwright' -> click on 'Install Playwright Browsers' and -> select the browsers you wan tto intall then -> click 'ok'.

 ### Clone The Repository